IS THE RELEVANCE OF LAURIE BAKER BUILDINGS OVER?

 I will make one argument here.
 The cost of walls of a building is around 15% of the overall cost of the building.
 So if one uses earth for building walls and adding cement to strengthen the walls, then the overall cost saving will not be more than 5% of the building costs.
 I myself have built many earth buildings and say it from my experience.
 But the general public is made to believe that by using cement stabilised earth blocks, one will save 30% of the overall cost of the building.
 The hidden costs in construction are covered up.
 I would like to point out that the building profession, of which I am a part, does not always speak the truth.
 The cost comparison is an engineering and based on the calculations.
 Have you seen anybody publishing the calculations of how they save the cost, especially when compared with the conventional construction?
 We have also mystified this field, what Baker did was demystifying architecture.

 Another argument made is that the relevance of Baker is not much nowadays.
 I think it is the other way around.
 Baker’s relevance has increased many times.
-When Baker was practising, (his peak period was in the 1970s and 1980s), the word “sustainability” was not at all being used.
-But he always used to speak about saving materials, saving energy, reusing old materials etc. which are the basic principles of sustainable architecture even now.
+When Baker was practicing, (his peak period was in the 1970s and 1980s), the word “sustainability” was not at all being used.
+But he always used to speak about saving materials, saving energy, reusing old materials, etc. which are the basic principles of sustainable architecture even now.
 His famous question while designing and building “is this necessary, if not, don’t use it.”
 The whole sustainability principles are rooted in this one question which formed the basis of his philosophy and principles.
-He was a man who was ahead of his times in saying this.
+He was a man who was ahead of his time in saying this.
 All the disciples are supposed to follow these principles.

 Is Baker’s technology outdated?
 We are living at a time, where changes are happening so fast.
-In 1975, Centre for Development Studies brought out a study by Robin Spence, emeritus professor from the School of Architecture, Cambridge University which said that the social benefits of Laurie Baker buildings were very high.
-One of the arguments which are made is that Baker uses techniques which are more labour intensive and uses materials such as lime, which is very low energy-consuming.
-In the 1970s and early 1980s, cement was a controlled item and we used to import it from Korea etc. The building industry has undergone changes over the last four decades.
+In 1975, the Centre for Development Studies brought out a study by Robin Spence, emeritus professor from the School of Architecture, Cambridge University which said that the social benefits of Laurie Baker buildings were very high.
+One of the arguments which are made is that Baker uses techniques that are more labour intensive and uses materials such as lime, which is very low energy-consuming.
+In the 1970s and early 1980s, cement was a controlled item and we used to import it from Korea, etc. The building industry has undergone changes over the last four decades.
 Labour rates have multiplied 25 times, while the cement price has increased only less than 10 times.
 It is very important to understand these changes.
 Sustainability changes over the years.
 I am assuming that all the building professionals understand this reality and work towards building a sustainable future.
 Those who have not changed will perish.